 The Monplaisir Palace and the Grand Peterhof Palace located on the high bank began to be built simultaneously, in 1714.
 However, the small Monplaisir Palace was built 4 years later in 1717.
 Tsar Peter I actively used it.
 The construction of the Grand Peterhof Palace was completed much later, only in 1754.

 The project, as well as the interior decoration of the Palace of Monplaisir (from the French word – My Pleasure), was based on personal drawings and sketches of the tsar.
 The place of its location was also chosen by Peter I himself.
-Next to the palace, Peter also personally designed a park with fountains and flower beds.

 The Summer Palace of Peter I is a modest two-story building in the Summer Garden.
 It does not look like the luxurious royal palaces located in the suburbs of St. Petersburg.
 However, the historical value of the Summer Palace is very high, as it has been preserved since Peter the Great in its original form.
 It is one of the oldest stone buildings in the city.